satyam-kr03/DisasterAlertApp/README.md

 # Project Setup

-See [installation instructions](docs/installation.md) to set up the project.
+See the [installation guide](docs/installation.md) to set up the project.

 ### Screenshots